Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Introduction

-The paper is organized as follows.
-In Section \ref{sec:prosetanddef}, we formally introduce the EM scattering problem by nanoparticles with high refractive indices and the dielectric subwavelength resonances.
-Sections \ref{sec:resoana} and \ref{sec:multirad} are devoted to the resonance analysis and far-field analysis respectively.
-The explicit calculations for the special spherical domain that complements our general framework are provided in Section \ref{sec:spernano}.
-We end this paper with some concluding remarks and discussions.
+The work is organized as follows.
+In Section \ref{sec:prosetanddef}, we formulate the EM scattering problem by nanoparticles with high refractive indices and introduce the scattering resolvent and the dielectric subwavelength resonances.
+Sections \ref{sec:resoana} and \ref{sec:multirad} are devoted to the resonance analysis and the far--field analysis for the scattering problem, respectively.
+The explicit calculations for the spherical nanoparticle are provided in Section \ref{sec:spernano} which helps validate our general results and formulas.
+We end this work with some concluding remarks and discussions.